QingdaoShop

 Cons

-• Heavy padding may be too warm in summer months
+• Heavier padding may be too warm in summer

 Check Price on Amazon →